 B. Application Requirements.
 Applications for zoning permits shall be made on the South Hero Zoning Permit Application Form provided by the Town and submitted by the landowner, or an authorized agent, directly to the Zoning Administrator.
 The applicant shall pay the required fee and provide all information requested on the form, including a Letter of Intent for a State Highway Access Permit from VTrans, if applicable, and any other information that the Zoning Administrator may reasonably require to determine compliance with these regulations and in accordance with the Act.
 The Selectboard shall establish, and amend as necessary, a schedule of fees for applications and types of land development.

 C. Zoning Permit Approval Requirements.
-The Zoning Administrator shall review applications in accordance with the following five (5) standards.
+The Zoning Administrator shall review applications in accordance with the following five (5) standards:

 1. Does the proposal require review by the Development Review Board?
 Development Review Board approval is required for conditional uses (Section 302), requests for variances (Section 306), site plan review (Section 303), PUDs (Section 304) and subdivision approval (Article IV).
 Non-conformities shall comply with Section 505 and may require Development Review Board approval.
 The Zoning Administrator can aid an applicant in determining which approvals may be needed.
 All required approvals must be obtained before the Zoning Administrator may issue a zoning permit.